-Gulan is UK registered charity managed by a board of trustees comprising David Carrington, Sarah Panizzo, Carla Garnelas, Rebwar Saed and Vian Rahman with its Artistic Director Della Murad and its Creative Director is Richard Wilding.
+Gulan is managed by a board of trustees comprising David Carrington, Sarah Panizzo, Carla Garnelas, Rebwar Saed, Vian Rahman and Tan Jaff.
+Gulan’s Artistic Director is Della Murad and its Creative Director is Richard Wilding.
 They are supported by a number of experts in Kurdish culture including Mariwan Jalal (art) and Rebwar Fatah (poetry).

-Gulan has organised a series of events dedicated to exploring the diversity of faiths of Kurdistan.
-These celebrated the Yezidis, the Faylee Kurds, and the Al-e Haqq or “People of Truth”, also known as the Kaka’i or Yarsan.
+Gulan has organised a series of events and exhibitions exploring the minority faiths of Kurdistan.
+These have included the Yezidis, Faylee Kurds, Kaka’i, Jews and Christians of Kurdistan.

 In 2013 and 2015 Gulan sponsored young Kurdish artists to travel to the Venice Biennale.
 This initiative was designed to help combat the isolation of the Kurdish artistic community.

 In 2013, Gulan’s Artistic Director Della Murad and Creative Director Richard Wilding designed the Kurdish Genocide Memorial badge, worn by thousands of people in Kurdistan and around the World to commemorate the 25th anniversary of the chemical weapons attack on Halabja.

 Gulan participated in the 2014 Nour Festival of Arts with an exhibition of Kurdish costumes and live costume display named Colours of Kurdistan at the Ismaili Centre, London.
 Gulan then participated in the 2015 Nour Festival with the exhibition Conflict and Hope: Art in Troubled Times featuring artists responding to conflict in Syria and Iraq.